 Class 2 has a minimum sequential writing speed of 2 MB/s and functions smoothly for normal recordings like SD video recording.

 Class 4 and Class 6 have a minimum sequential writing speed of 4 MB/s and 6 MB/s respectively and functions smoothly for normal HD recordings.

 Class 10 has a minimum sequential writing speed of 10 MB/s and functions smoothly for Full-HD recordings and large HD files.

-The UHS-1 has also minimum sequential writing speed of 10 MB/s but it’s slightly better than class 10.
+The UHS-1 has also a minimum sequential writing speed of 10 MB/s but it’s slightly better than class 10.

 What is Flash Drive?

-A flash drive consists of a small circuit board carrying the necessary circuit elements and importantly a USB connector, insulated electrically and protected inside a plastic or metal or rubberized case, which can be carried in a pocket.
+A flash drive consists of a small circuit board carrying the necessary circuit elements and importantly a USB connector, insulated electrically, and protected inside a plastic or metal or rubberized case, which can be carried in a pocket.
 For example- The USB connector might be protected by a removable cap or by pulling back into the body of the drive, although it is not likely to be damaged that easily if unprotected.
 Mostly the flash drives use a standard type-A USB connection to connect to a USB port on a PC, but drives for other interfaces also exist.
 USB flash drives normally draw power from the computer via the USB connection.

 There are different types of flash drives.
 Such as-